SohoomlalBanerjee/collaboWrite/README.md

-Sure, here's the updated title and README.md with the app name "CollaboWrite":

 CollaboWrite: Real-Time Collaborative Document Editor CollaboWrite is a real-time collaborative document editor web application built with React, Socket.IO, and Quill.